owagner/modbus2mqtt/README.md

   possible without having to know slave id, reference, function code etc.
 - specific coils/registers can be made read only
 - multiple slave devices on one bus are now fully supported
-- polling speed has been increased sgnificantly.
+- polling speed has been increased significantly.
 With modbus RTU @ 38400 baud more than 80 transactions per second have been achieved.
-- switched over to pymodbus which is in active development
+- switched over to pymodbus which is in active development.
+- Improved error handling, the software will continuously retry when the network or device goes down.

 There is still a lot of room for improvement!
 Especially in the realm of
-- error handling
 - documentation
 - examples
 - code style
+- scaling of modbus registers before being sent to MQTT.
+- process deadbands for registers so MQTT values are only sent when the modbus register goes above or below the deadband.
 ...

 So be careful :-)